CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Attaching-Debugger-to-Cities-Skylines.md

     * There will be some duplicates
 * **Right-click** on any of them, then **Sort Assemblies** to make the list easier to work with

 That's it, you are debugging.
-Now your mods are sure to be bugless :P
+Now your mods are sure to have no bugs :P

 ### Tips